 If there is a line, wait patiently and attentively.
 Know what you wish to purchase and stay alert as the line moves quickly thanks to the impressive efficiency of the madam or monsieur at the caisse (cash register).

-And if you are not sure what you want and need time to keep looking before hopping in line, simply say ‘Allez-y‘ to the monsieur or madam who enters the boulangerie after you.
+And if you are unsure what you want and need time to keep looking before hopping in line, say ‘Allez-y‘ to the monsieur or madam who enters the boulangerie after you.

 When it’s your turn, follow the below script…et voilà !